HL7/PDDI-CDS/pages/_includes/start.md

 Differences between the Level 1 and Level 2 Implementations include:

-1. Defining two CDS Hooks triggers in CPOE workflow (i.e., `medication-select` and `medication-prescribe`)
+1. Defining two CDS Hooks triggers in CPOE workflow (i.e., `order-select` and `order-sign`)

-2. Creating a `medication-select` specification
+2. Creating a `order-select` specification

-3. Modify `medication-prescribe` specification
+3. Modify `order-sign` specification

-4. Creating separate but coordinated Medication Select and Medication Prescribe Services
+4. Creating separate but coordinated Order Select and Order Sign Services

 > *Note:* The Level 2 Implementation requires two separate, but *coordinated,* services for standards' precision, logic flexibility, and to avoid the need for CDS service state.